 Full-time faculty, advisors, and support staff are available to assist students with admission, financial aid, degree plans, and career planning during both day and extended evening hours.
 A&M-Central Texas offers undergraduate degrees and graduate degrees.

 As an upper-level institution, A&M-Central Texas has developed agreements with Central Texas community colleges that enable a seamless transfer without the loss of credits.
 In addition, A&M-Central Texas faculty and staff actively engage in dialog with representatives from area community colleges to monitor instructional need and to ensure appropriate access to educational opportunity at all levels.

-A&M-Central Texas is also a member of GoArmyEd, the virtual gateway for soldiers on active duty who may at any time request Tuition Assistance (TA) online for classroom, distance learning, and eArmyU online college courses.
-GoArmyEd is used by soldiers as a one-stop shop to pursue and manage their postsecondary educational goals; by Army Education Counselors to provide educational guidance; and by colleges to deliver degree and course offerings and to report soldier progress.
+A&M-Central Texas is a member of GoArmyEd, a virtual gateway for soldiers on active duty who may at any time request Tuition Assistance (TA) online for classroom, distance learning, and eArmyU online college courses.
+GoArmyEd is used by soldiers as a one-stop shop to pursue and manage their postsecondary educational goals; by Army Education Counselors to provide educational guidance; and by colleges to deliver degree and course offerings and to report soldiers' progress.

-New A&M-Central Texas students are required to complete application for admission, then make an appointment with an academic advisor to review degree plans.
+Newly admitted A&M-Central Texas students are required to complete an application for admission and meet with an academic advisor to review degree plans.
 For current students, registration is available online.
-There are also programs available to assist students with academic advising, special needs, tutoring, counseling, medical needs, and career services.
+The University offers programs to assist students with academic advising, special needs, tutoring, counseling, medical needs, and career services.